-While financial incentives are great, various kinds of rewards and healthy work and life balance is essential.
+While financial incentives are great, various kinds of rewards and healthy work and life balance are essential.

-Due to high attrition rates and the need to keep skilled talent, organisations are increasing their efforts and spending in this area.
+Due to high attrition rates and the need to keep skilled talent, organizations are increasing their efforts and spending in this area.

 7. Remuneration and Benefits